GM says will build Chevrolet Blazer in Mexico

-(Reuters) - General Motors Co (GM.N) will make the new Chevrolet Blazer in Mexico, a company spokesman said on Thursday, at a time when U.S. President Donald Trump is pressing automakers to build more vehicles in the United States.
+June 21 (Reuters) - General Motors Co will make the new Chevrolet Blazer in Mexico, a company spokesman said on Thursday, at a time when U.S. President Donald Trump is pressing automakers to build more vehicles in the United States.

 “We remain committed to working with the administration on a modernized NAFTA (North American Free Trade Agreement),” the spokesman said, adding that the decision was made years ago.